 Motobecane Boris X5

 + Comes in 15-, 17-, 19- and 21-inch sizes

 – Stock tires and wheels are bad

-This ride’s precision hydro-formed aluminum frame is designed with a lowered top tube for great trail clearance, it’s durable and responsive.
-The 170mm rear QR-axle accommodates tires measuring up to 4.5-inches and testers insist that the Boris brand is a handling stands out when measured against competitor bikes.
+This ride’s precision hydro-formed aluminum frame is designed with a lowered top tube for excellent trail clearance; it’s durable and responsive.
+The 170mm rear QR-axle accommodates tires measuring up to 4.5 inches, and testers insist that the Boris brand handling stands out when measured against competitor bikes.
 From the KMC X-10 steel chain to beefy 26-inch Weinmann wheels and 26×4-inch Vee rubber tires, the Boris X5 deserves a test drive.

 How to choose the best fat bikes under $1,000